bison logo

 Two methods are generally used to avoid gelling: a) Winterizing the fuel and b) adding anti-gelling additives.

-diesel generator placed on the street
+Diesel generator placed on the street

 Winterizing